 Another beach a bit outside the city centre (you can take a bus), this one is very family-friendly.
 It’s actually part of the Falkensteiner Resort so it has all the facilities as well.

 Like many other cities in Croatia (and Europe!)
 Zadar has some old ruins and buildings that are definitely worth checking out.
 Especially if you are a history lover.
-You can take a guided history tour (like this one) or explore on your own.
+You can take a guided tour or explore on your own.
 Make sure to check out these spots.

 Fosa Land Gate